Introduction / History

 What Are Their Lives Like?

-The fleeing from Kashmir by the Pandits has severely disrupted their lives.
+The fleeing from Jammu and Kashmir by the Pandits has severely disrupted their lives.
 They have tried to continue their lives as best as they can.
 When they come to live in a new place, other Brahmins have come to their aid by helping their children get into colleges and helping them find employment.

 What Are Their Beliefs?